g-h-o-s-t-s/fileAnalysis/README.md

 # fileAnalysis
-simple plagiarism checker which scans directories and files, opening threads to each and synchronizing shared info as needed
+simple file comparator checker which scans directories and files, opening threads to each and synchronizing shared info as needed